 5. Make a down payment on a car

 Thinking of upgrading your ride?
 Using your tax refund to supplement your down payment could be a great way to get a new set of wheels.
-That’s because a larger down payment can help reduce the finance charges you’ll pay over the life of your contract.
+That’s because a larger down payment can help reduce the finance charges you’ll pay over the life of your car loan.

 6. Take a vacation

 You might be surprised at how far you can go with your tax refund.
-Whether you’re in the mood to visit somewhere tropical, historical or cultural, use this extra dough for some P.T.O.
+Whether you’re in the mood to visit somewhere tropical, historical or cultural, use this extra dough to spend on P.T.O.
 Or stash it in an Ally Bank Savings Account bucket dedicated to vacations, so it can grow until you’re ready to hit the road.

 7. Make a special purchase